LuxLang/lux/documentation/book/the_lux_programming_language/appendix_f.md

 Well... there is an alternative.

-The Lux Standard Library includes a module called `library/lux/type/implicit`, which provides a macro called `##`, that serves as an easier-to-use alternative to the `#` macro.
+The Lux Standard Library includes a module called `library/lux/type/implicit`, which provides a macro called `a/an` (or, alternatively, `a` or `an`), that serves as an easier-to-use alternative to the `at` macro.

 What it does is that instead of requiring the implementation you want to use, it only requires the name of the method you want to call and the arguments.